Saelyria/Braid/Documentation/AdvancedBindingChains.md

 ```

 > Just like with a switch statement, it's generally recommended that you favour covering all your cases by name (i.e. using the `onSection` or
-`onSections` methods) instead of using this the `onAllOtherSections` method as it's more explicit and generally less error-prone.
+`onSections` methods) instead of using the `onAllOtherSections` method as it's more explicit and generally less error-prone.

+> The `onAllOtherSections` and `onAllSections` methods can only be called once on a binder.

 > Note the choice of using `onAllSections` rather than `onAllOtherSections`.
 Either of these methods in either of the last two examples
 would have the same effect - we just chose to, in the first example, use `onAllOtherSections` to make our binding setup more clear in the